-This was a British carrierborne air attack on Sabang island off the north coast of Sumatra in the Japanese-occupied Netherlands East Indies (19 April 1944).
+'Cockpit' was a British carrierborne air attack on Sabang island off the north coast of Sumatra in the Japanese-occupied Netherlands East Indies (19 April 1944).

 By March 1944 the British had five naval air stations in Ceylon and southern India, and these were capable of supporting 34 Fleet Air Arm squadrons and possessed the maintenance and repair facilities sufficient to handle 400 aircraft.
-The possibility of farther-flung operations was constrained, however, by the fact that Admiral Sir James Somerville’s Eastern Fleet, in the Indian Ocean, had only one fleet carrier, Illustrious, as the departure of Victorious from Admiral Sir Bruce Fraser’s Home Fleet had been delayed to enable her to take part in the attacks on the German battleship Tirpitz, and the ship was now due to arrive only in July.
+The possibility of farther-flung operations was constrained, however, by the fact that the Eastern Fleet had only one fleet carrier, Illustrious, for as noted above, the departure of Victorious from Admiral Sir Bruce Fraser’s Home Fleet had been delayed to enable her to take part in the attacks on Tirpitz, and the ship was now due to arrive only in July.
 Somerville was also scheduled to receive the fleet carriers Indomitable and Formidable in due course.

-On the orders of Admiral Lord Louis Mountbatten’s South-East Asia Command, Somerville now prepared a carrierborne air attack on Sabang.
-At this time, Japanese forces in Burma were under pressure and suffering serious supply problems: the raid was expected to exacerbate these problems and thereby assist Lieutenant General Sir William Slim’s British 14th Army.
-A further gain was the opportunity for Royal Navy and Fleet Air Arm crews to work with US Navy personnel and learn procedures needed for their subsequent deployment as part of Admiral Sir Bruce Fraser’s British Pacific Fleet..
-However, a request from the US Navy for the Eastern Fleet to carry out a diversionary raid in the Indian Ocean caused a postponement.
+On the orders of Admiral the Lord Louis Mountbatten’s South-East Asia Command, Somerville now prepared the 'Cockpit' carrierborne air attack on Sabang.
+At this time, the Japanese forces in Burma were under pressure and suffering serious supply problems: the raid was expected to exacerbate these problems and thereby assist Lieutenant General Sir William Slim’s British 14th Army.
+A further gain was the opportunity for Royal Navy and Fleet Air Arm crews to work with US Navy personnel and learn procedures needed for their subsequent deployment as part of what was to be Fraser’s British Pacific Fleet.
+However, King’s request for the Eastern Fleet to carry out a diversionary raid in the Indian Ocean caused a postponement.

 At this time the Japanese knew that the Eastern Fleet lacked the strength to offer a serious challenge to their position in South-East Asia, and also discounted the threat of any large-scale seaborne offensive.
-They clearly perceived the Pacific to be the decisive theatre, as is indicated by an order issued by Admiral Mineichi Koga, commander-in-chief of the Combined Fleet, on 8 March: 'The Combined Fleet is currently directing its main operations to the Pacific, where…it will bring to bear the maximum strength of all our forces to meet and destroy the enemy, and to maintain our hold on vital areas…If during these operations a strong enemy attack takes place in South-East Asia, and with the situation in the Pacific permitting, air reinforcements will be sent so that the occupation force and enemy fleet will be destroyed…Consideration must be given to ensure that this diversion of strength…shall not gravely impede the disposition of forces for a decisive battle in the central Pacific.'
+They clearly perceived the Pacific to be the decisive theatre, as is indicated by an order issued by Koga, the commander of the Combined Fleet, on 8 March: 'The Combined Fleet is currently directing its main operations to the Pacific, where it will bring to bear the maximum strength of all our forces to meet and destroy the enemy, and to maintain our hold on vital areas.
+If during these operations a strong enemy attack takes place in South-East Asia, and with the situation in the Pacific permitting, air reinforcements will be sent so that the occupation force and enemy fleet will be destroyed.
+Consideration must be given to ensure that this diversion of strength shall not gravely impede the disposition of forces for a decisive battle in the central Pacific.'

 Koga was killed when his aeroplane disappeared at sea on 31 March, but his successor, Admiral Soemu Toyoda, maintained the policy.